kleiner20/kleiner20.github.io/homework_4/README.md

+Trivia Game

+Random questions to know what is right in this world!
+According to Keith.

+You have 5 random questions to answer in 75 seconds with a 15 second penalty!

+Good luck!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kleiner20/kleiner20.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.